-Well, except for the previous owner’s god-awful taste in paint colors.
+Well, except for the god-awful paint colors.
 But that can be easily remedied.

 And I must give a shout out to our fantastic realtor Ron, who deserves a medal for putting up with us these past several months.
 Being in real estate is no easy task, y’all.